 Puffin is a little nervous, of tall men in particular.
 So we spent some time introducing ourselves to help her feel comfortable with us.
 We each took time to meet her and pet her gently, in Kath’s presence.
 David especially spent time building a bond.

 We went for a walk with Kath and Puffin on the first day.
 This was so we could get used to each other.
 It was important to see how she behaved and if she’d return to us after being let off the lead.
 The guideline given to us by Kath her owner was either two short walks or a nice long ramble each day.
 We love walking any time of year, and dogsitting in Cornwall means we have plenty of opportunity for walks and rambles.

-The scenery is stunning on the coastal path above St Agnes and Trevaunance Cove.
+The scenery is stunning on the coastal path above St Agnes and Trevaunance Cove not far from Newquay.
 It was a breath of fresh literally after our urban existence in the home counties.

 Dogsitting for Puffin

 One of the challenges of dogsitting for a pet you don’t know is trying to understand habits, likes and dislikes and to build trust and a bond quickly.
 Learning what Puffin likes, however, didn’t take that long.
 She loves playing catch It doesn’t have to be with a ball, she can catch pretty much anything.
 And she is pretty good at it!